Restoring Hebrew Diacritics Without a Dictionary: Introduction

 Existing computational approaches to dotting are manifested as complex, multi-resourced systems which perform morphological analysis on the undotted text and look undotted words up in hand-crafted dictionaries as part of the dotting process.
 Dicta's Nakdan~\cite{shmidman-etal-2020-nakdan}, the current state-of-the-art, applies such methods in addition to applying multiple neural networks over different levels of the text, requiring manual annotation not only for dotting but also for morphology.
 Among the resources it uses are a diacritized corpus of ~3M tokens and a POS-tagged corpus of ~300K tokens.
 Training the model takes several weeks.\footnote{Private communication.}

 In this work, we set out to simplify the dotting task as much as possible to standard modules.
+We introduce a large corpus of semi-automatically dotted Hebrew, collected from various sources, and use it to train an RNN-based model.
 Our system, \sysname{}, accepts the undotted character sequence as its input, consults no external resources or lexical components, and produces diacritics for each character, resulting in dotted text whose quality is comparable to that of the commercial Morfix, on both character-level and word-level accuracy.
+Our model is easy to integrate within larger systems that perform end-to-end Hebrew processing tasks, as opposed to the existing proprietary dotters.
 To our knowledge, this is the first attempt at a \say{light} model for Hebrew dotting since early HMM-based systems~\cite{kontorovichproblems,gal-2002-hmm}. \iflong{In addition, we evaluate the utility of using dotted text in downstream tasks on Hebrew.
 This utility has not been achieved until now, and in cases of deriving parallelisms between Hebrew and Arabic text even shown to e detrimental~\cite{chew-abdelali-2008-effects}.
+We show that\dots}

-We show that\dots} In experiments over existing and novel datasets, we show that our system is particularly useful in the main use case of modern dotting, which is to convey the desired pronunciation to a reader, and that the errors it makes should be more easily detectable by non-professionals than Dicta's.\footnote{The system is a available at \url{www.nakdimon.org}, and the source code is a available at \url{http://github.com/elazarg/nakdimon}.}
+We introduce a novel test set for Modern Hebrew dotting, derived from larger and more diverse sources than existing datasets.
+In experiments over our dataset, we show that our system is particularly useful in the main use case of modern dotting, which is to convey the desired pronunciation to a reader, and that the errors it makes should be more easily detectable by non-professionals than Dicta's.\footnote{The system is available at \url{https://nakdimon.org}, and the source code is a available at \url{https://github.com/elazarg/nakdimon}.}